zeruhur/loner/en/loner_v3.md

 ### Why Use These Methods?

-✅ **Keeps group encounters manageable**—rolling separately for a large group can slow the game down.
+✅ **Keeps group encounters manageable** — rolling separately for a large group can slow the game down.
-✅ **Maintains narrative flow**—players can focus on the **tension of the scene** rather than excessive mechanics.
+✅ **Maintains narrative flow** — players can focus on the **tension of the scene** rather than excessive mechanics.
-✅ **Gives flexibility**—whether treating enemies as a unit or separate threats, the system adapts to the situation.
+✅ **Gives flexibility** — whether treating enemies as a unit or separate threats, the system adapts to the situation.

 The key takeaway? **Conflicts should serve the story, not bog it down.** Whether you treat opponents as a **swarm, a unit, or distinct characters**, the goal is to **keep the action moving** while making the challenge feel real.